-- Frequency: Setting the frequency allows you to define how often to apply the changes for each user.
+- Frequency: Setting the frequency enables you to define how often to apply the changes for each user.
 Keep the default – once per pageview – to apply changes to all users all the time.

-How to create mobile web experiences?
+How can I create mobile web experiences?

 While the visual editor doesn't support a mobile view for editing, the campaigns will work on mobile web.
 You can resize your browser window to view the page as it would appear on a mobile device while editing the campaign.
 You can later use the preview and send a preview link to your device to make sure everything looks as expected.